smilesForSpecialNeeds/capstone-project/capstone-project/README.md

 - [As an Admin user, when I navigate to the Testimonials page in my dashboard I will see a list of all the testimonials posted by clients displaying the date, name of poster, and body of the post.
 Below each testimonial will be a delete button.
 When I click on the button, that particular testimonial will be deleted from the list.
 It will also be deleting it from the main testimonial page.]
     - [Status = Pending]

 - [As a logged in Admin user, when I enter in a provider name and click submit I will see only providers with that name.]
   - [Status = Pending]
-- [As a logged in Admin user, when I navigate to my Client page I will see an input box at the top of a list and an option to filter clients by name]
-    - [Status = Pending]

 - [As a logged in Admin user, when I enter in a client name and click submit I will see only clients with that name.]
-  - [Status = Pending]
-- [As a logged in Client user, when I navigate to the Schedule page I should see only a list of my own child's schedules in a list.]
   - [Status = Pending]